The Best Contractors Tools & Equipment Insurance for 2026

 The Hartford’s claims management team is among the highest rated in the industry.
 The insurer’s claims specialists are available around the clock to handle claims of all sizes, and its dedicated Risk Engineering team specializes in offering advanced loss control services.
 The team’s specialists work with contractors to reduce risk and realize cost savings by helping them boost the safety of their operations.

 While The Hartford is known for its financial strength, it received below average scores on a recent J.D.
 Power customer satisfaction study.
 According to J.D.
-Power, the 803 out of 1,000 scored by The Hartford on the small business insurance study was less than the category average of 829.
-However, it should be noted that The Hartford actually earned the top spot in customer satisfaction in J.D.
-Power’s most recent Property Claims Satisfaction Study, which might serve as a better indication of how The Hartford will handle property-related losses.
+Power, The Hartford on the small business insurance study was less than the category average.
+However, it should be noted that The Hartford earned a top ranking in customer satisfaction in J.D.
+Power’s most recent U.S. Property Claims Satisfaction Study in 2026, placing second overall.
+This serves as an excellent indication of how The Hartford handles property-related losses.

 According to the NAIC, The Hartford receives far fewer complaints than average based on the volume of business it does.
-Further, The Hartford holds an A+ rating with the Better Business Bureau, and Moody’s, AM Best, and S&P all rate The Hartford highly for its financial stability and performance.
+Further, The Hartford holds an A+ rating with the Better Business Bureau but is not accredited.
+The Hartford has good financial strength ratings in 2026 with an Aa3 from Moody’s and an A+ from AM Best.

 The Hartford’s comprehensive coverage options, excellent claims management, and financial strength earn the insurer our pick as having the Best Tools and Equipment Insurance Overall.

-NEXT specializes in small business insurance, including policies designed for construction professionals.
-By operating entirely online, NEXT is able to keep costs low and its policies affordable.
+ERGO Next Insurance specializes in small business insurance, including policies designed for construction professionals.
+By operating entirely online, the company is able to keep costs low and its policies affordable.

 Pros